CodeHappy01/Live-Projects-for-The-Tech-Academy/README.md

 # About The Project:
 During a two week sprint at [The Tech Academy](https://www.learncodinganywhere.com/) I had the opportunity to work with a team of very talented Software Engineers on a web Application called the "Appbuilder9000"!
 The goal of the project was to create an app within the Application9000 with a topic of our own choice working with Python and Django utilizing their various features such as Model, View, Template [(MVT)](https://www.geeksforgeeks.org/django-project-mvt-structure/).

 The goal was also to create databases to keep track of data with a Create, Read, Update, Delete [(CRUD)](https://www.geeksforgeeks.org/django-crud-create-retrieve-update-delete-function-based-views/) functionality, have the app interact with APIs to retrieve data, use data scraping to collect and aggrigate data, and more!
-For the duriation of the sprint we worked under Azure Devops environment following the Agile/Scrum methodogies and being assigned 1 of 10 stories (2-9 being the main focus) at a time to complete before the end of the sprint.
+For the duriation of the sprint we worked under Azure Devops environment following the Agile/Scrum methodogies and being assigned 1 out of 10 stories (2-9 being the main focus) at a time to complete before the end of the sprint.

 <img src="Accomplishment-CookieJar/images/ScreenShots/AB9000.png" alt="The-Site" width="960" height="540">